DallanQ/race_for_the_galaxy/Manual.md

 Game cards have three uses: as a development or world to be placed in a player's tableau; as one wealth to discard from one's hand face down when paying to place a development or world; or as a good placed face down on a world either upon it being settled or during production.

-### Playing the Game Summary (page 2)
+### Playing the Game Summary (page 3)

 Each round, all players secretly choose and then reveal an action card.

 Only phases selected by players are performed.

 Perform the selected phases in numerical order:

 - I Explore
 - II Develop
 - III Settle
 - IV Consume
 - V Produce

 A phase has an action, performed by all players, and a bonus, performed only by the players who chose that action card.

 At the end of a round, players must discard down to a hand limit of 10 cards.

 Game cards have three uses, as:

 - developments or worlds
 - one wealth (money) to spend
-- one good (on a world
+- one good (on a world)

 ### I: EXPLORE (page 3)